Information on university fees

 University of Ottawa Students’ Union (UOSU) ancillary fees

-According to the Ontario government classification, some ancillary fees collected for the UOSU have been deemed essential.
+For the Fall 2019 term, according to the Ontario government classification, some ancillary fees collected for the UOSU have been deemed essential.
 Learn more about UOSU ancillary fees.

 Graduate Students Association of the University of Ottawa (GSAÉD) ancillary fees